chrisl8/Witchazzan/README.md

 [![Server Run Test](https://github.com/chrisl8/Witchazzan/actions/workflows/server.yml/badge.svg)](https://github.com/chrisl8/Witchazzan/actions/workflows/server.yml)
 [![Client Build Test](https://github.com/chrisl8/Witchazzan/actions/workflows/client.yml/badge.svg)](https://github.com/chrisl8/Witchazzan/actions/workflows/client.yml)

-**IT LIVES!** We are working on this project again!
-The back end server is now built in Node.js, and is included in this repository.

 You can play the game at [https://witchazzan.com](https://witchazzan.com)

 # Witchazzan - A Game!

+## How to Play the Game

+Just navigate to [https://witchazzan.com](https://witchazzan.com) where the game is up and live.

+## About the Code

+**IT LIVES!** After a break of almost two years, we are working on this project again!
+The back end server is now built in Node.js, and is included in this repository.

 This is the start of a game that [doby162](https://github.com/doby162) and [chrisl8](https://github.com/chrisl8) are building.